Vanilla

 The presence of crystals means the vanilla is exceptionally high in vanillin: the mark of vanilla strength.
 Vanillin is the compound responsible for the typical aroma we associate with vanilla and will only form when the beans are exceptionally ripe – harvested when they are turning yellow, or beginning to split at the tip; and when they are then cured with sensitivity to nurture the vanillin.

-The rare white or iridescent crystals can look like an explosion of downy frost, fine hairs, or shards of fibreglass.
+The rare white or iridescent vanillin crystals can look like an explosion of downy frost, fine hairs, or shards of fibreglass.
 Do not confuse them with mould which looks quite different and will often emerge on vanilla harvested prematurely, or which has been poorly conditioned during curing.

 It is around these crystal beans, our pride and joy, that we put together our Ndali Vanilla extract and vanilla powder, and Ndali Vanilla Intense tubes.

-And that’s why our vanilla extract has no fortifying sugar in it, yet has a purer butterscotch sweetness of its own, and why it has a bright ochre red colour, imparted by the very ripe vanilla beans.
+And that’s why our vanilla powder sometimes sparkles with tiny ‘diamonds’.
+And the secret to why our vanilla extract has no fortifying sugar in it, yet has a purer butterscotch sweetness of its own; and why it has a bright ochre red colour - imparted by the very ripe vanilla beans.